augustine0890/cloud-data-engineer/azure-data-enineering-dp-203/azure_de.md

 - Azure Data Factory provides robust resources and nearly 100 enterprise connectors.
 It Also allows you to transform data by a wide variety of languages.
 It can orchestrate the movement of data between various data stores.
 - __The Tasks of Data Engineer:__
   - A data engineer's data work process that helps meet business requirements is called data wrangling (large scale).
   - Primary responsibilities include using services and tools to ingest, egress, and transform data from multiple sources.
-Including managing, monitoring, and ensure the security and privacy of data to satisfy business neeeds.
+Including managing, monitoring, and ensure the security and privacy of data to satisfy business needs.
   - Workflow: source --> prepare --> ingest --> analyze --> consume.
   - During the extraction process, the data and its source are defined.
   - Data engineer: data store, secured, ETL/ELT (monitoring, logging).